 Nystagmus cure at home can be done by the following:

-- Include foodstuffs rich in vitamins, minerals help to strengthen the nervous system in your diet.
+- Include foodstuffs rich in vitamins, minerals that help to strengthen the nervous system in your diet.

-- Put two drops of cow ghee in eyes at night.
+- Put two drops of cow ghee in your eyes at night.

 - Include citrus fruits and vitamin C in your diet.